yatima1460/Windows-Docker-Images/README.md

 3. start compilation there
 4. then copy the artifacts to a read/write volume so they can be extracted from the container as artifacts

-> :warning: I have no idea if this works for VS2015, but works for VS2017
+> :warning: I have no idea if this works for VS2015
+> :heavy_check_mark: Seems to work well for VS2017

 **Patch B "layer":**
 1. bake the source code inside the container as a new Docker layer on top